acailic/acailic.github.io/_notes/aws-cda-review-17.md

 • M instance types are balanced
 • T2/T3 instance types are “burstable”
 #### Burstable Instances (T2)
-• AWS has the concept of burstable instances (T2 machines)
+- AWS has the concept of burstable instances (T2 machines)
-• Burst means that overall, the instance has OK CPU performance.
+- Burst means that overall, the instance has OK CPU performance.
-• When the machine needs to process something unexpected (a spike in load for example), it can burst, and CPU can be VERY good.
+- When the machine needs to process something unexpected (a spike in load for example), it can burst, and CPU can be VERY good.
-• If the machine bursts, it utilizes “burst credits”
+- If the machine bursts, it utilizes “burst credits”
-• If all the credits are gone, the CPU becomes BAD
+- If all the credits are gone, the CPU becomes BAD
-• If the machine stops bursting, credits are accumulated over time
+- If the machine stops bursting, credits are accumulated over time
-• Burstable instances can be amazing to handle unexpected traffic and getting the insurance that it will be handled correctly
+- Burstable instances can be amazing to handle unexpected traffic and getting the insurance that it will be handled correctly
-• If your instance consistently runs low on credit, you need to move to a different kind of non-burstable instance (all the ones described before).
+- If your instance consistently runs low on credit, you need to move to a different kind of non-burstable instance (all the ones described before).
 #### Elastic Network Interfaces (ENI)
-• Logical component in a VPC that represents a virtual network card
+- Logical component in a VPC that represents a virtual network card
-• The ENI can have the following attributes:
+- The ENI can have the following attributes:
-• Primary private IPv4, one or more secondary IPv4
+- Primary private IPv4, one or more secondary IPv4
-• One Elastic IP (IPv4) per private IPv4
+- One Elastic IP (IPv4) per private IPv4
-• One Public IPv4
+- One Public IPv4
-• One or more security groups
+- One or more security groups
-• A MAC address
+- A MAC address
-• You can create ENI independently and attach them on the fly (move them) on EC2 instances for failover
+- You can create ENI independently and attach them on the fly (move them) on EC2 instances for failover
-• Bound to a specific availability zone (AZ)
+- Bound to a specific availability zone (AZ)
 #### Questions
 - You plan on running an open-source MongoDB database year-round on EC2.
-Which instance launch mode should you choose?
+Which instance launch mode should you choose?- Reserved
 -